BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 75%                  0.600000
 max                  0.900000
 ```
+Based on the descriptive statistics provided for various app features, we can derive several meaningful insights:

+Rating Distribution:

+High Satisfaction: The mean rating of 4.45 and the relatively tight standard deviation of 0.19 suggest that users are generally very satisfied with the apps.
+The ratings are closely clustered around the mean, indicating consistent user experience across different apps.

+App Size:

+Wide Range: App sizes vary significantly, with a range from 4.4 MB to 77 MB.
+The standard deviation of 21.97 MB indicates considerable variance in app sizes.
+The high variance points to a diverse set of apps, from lightweight to very large ones.

+Install Counts:

+Right-Skewed Distribution: The mean number of installs is approximately 104.81 million, which is significantly higher than the median of 50 million.
+This indicates a right-skewed distribution, where a small number of extremely popular apps have very high install counts, inflating the average.
+High Variance: With a standard deviation of 226.62 million installs, the data shows high variance, reflecting the disparity between widely popular apps and those with fewer installs.

+Sentiment Polarity:

+Balanced Sentiments: The mean sentiment polarity of 0.31 and the median at the same value indicate a balanced distribution of positive and negative sentiments.
+However, the standard deviation of 0.28 shows there is some variability in user sentiments.
+Diverse Opinions: The range from -0.25 to 1.0 suggests that user opinions are diverse, with some apps receiving highly positive feedback and others receiving more mixed or even negative feedback.

+Sentiment Subjectivity:

+Moderate Subjectivity: The mean sentiment subjectivity of 0.42 and a median of 0.50 imply that reviews tend to be moderately subjective.
+This indicates that while many reviews are based on personal opinion, there is also a substantial amount of objective feedback.

 ![download](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/167031646/f20c4202-fc48-4331-b91e-1bd9435e4ed7)
 *Figure 1.1: Correlation Between Numerical Features*

+Based on the correlation matrix provided, we can make the following observations:

+High Correlation Between Installs and Reviews: Installs and Reviews are highly correlated with a correlation coefficient close to 1.
+This indicates that as the number of installs increases, the number of reviews also increases proportionally.

+Significant Relationship Between Size and Reviews: There is a notable correlation between app size and the number of reviews, with a correlation coefficient of 0.60.
+This suggests that larger apps tend to have more reviews.

+Negative Correlation Between Rating and App Size: Since the project's aim is to predict ratings, it is important to note that app size has a negative correlation with ratings (correlation coefficient of -0.34).
+This relationship has been further analyzed in subsequent steps.

 ![download](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/167031646/c3b5f5b0-25fb-4ace-a07d-b4cbed17e740)
 *Figure 1.2: Pair Plot of Numeric Features*

 ![download](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/159184426/a05682c7-e983-41c1-ae4a-b76e12206d2e)
 *Figure 1.3: Mean Rating by Category*

+The category-based analysis reveals that most app categories have remarkably high and consistent mean ratings, generally around 4 or above, indicating widespread user satisfaction across various types of apps.
+This trend suggests that regardless of the app category, users tend to rate their experiences favorably.
+Notably, the "GAME" category stands out with the highest mean rating, highlighting the particularly positive reception of gaming apps.
+This could be attributed to the engaging and entertaining nature of these apps.

 ![image](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/167031646/a0dab2e3-1e56-4244-80c6-3d8cbe7435d9)
 *Figure 1.4: Distribution of Ratings*